Thursday, April 29, 2010

 Preparation:

 1. Add the salmon to a mixing bowl.
 (Due to the way it's processed, any bones found in canned salmon are very soft and edible, and should be mixed right in.
 If you want to take the time you can pick through the meet fairly quickly and remove them.)
-Add the rest of the ingredients, except the oil and butter, and mix with a fork until well combined.
+Add the rest of the ingredients, except the oil and butter, and mix with a fork until well combined.2.
+Shape into 6 patties about an inch thick (or 18 for appetizers).
+Heat the oil and butter in a saute pan on medium heat until the butter melts.
+Saute the salmon cakes for 5 minutes per side until golden brown.
+Serve hot with fresh lemon if you would like.

 I have made this recipe several times, each time using fresh salmon that I pre-baked.
 This week I bought pre-seasoned salmon, lemon pepper, from the meat counter thinking it would add even more flavor.
 I won't do it again.
 The salmon was salted and I didn't think to compensate for that in the recipe.
 So, the cakes were a bit salty for my tastes.
 Better to stick with plain salmon.
 The ingredients in the recipe give it plenty of flavor.